⟵ Back

 What does “prudential supervision” mean?

-Prudential supervision is the regulatory oversight of financial institutions, in particular banks, insurance companies and other financial service providers, to ensure their stability, solvency and risk management.
+Prudential supervision is the regulatory monitoring of financial institutions, in particular banks, insurance companies and other financial service providers, to ensure their stability, solvency and risk management.

 The word “prudential” is derived from “prudence” (wisdom or caution) and refers to ensuring a stable financial system environment.